Carlos Santana Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.49 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates' 4.47 team ERA ranks 19th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (148 total, 1.1 per game).
+- Pirates pitchers combine to surrender 148 home runs (1.1 per game), the fourth-fewest in baseball.

+- The Pirates are sending Jackson (1-1) to make his fourth start of the season.
+He is 1-1 with a 4.46 ERA and 43 strikeouts through 42 1/3 innings pitched.

+- The right-hander last appeared on Thursday against the Kansas City Royals, when he went 5 2/3 innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.